This glossary contains definitions for terms and concepts you may encounter during your VCE History (Revolutions) studies.

 A person who trades in goods, either through imports, exports or sales.

-A society where there is opportunity for citizens to acquire wealth and influence based on their effort, initiative and abilities.
+A society where there are opportunities for citizens to acquire wealth and influence based on their effort, initiative and abilities.

 A politician who belongs to the executive government and oversees a particular area of policy, such as finance, trade or defence.